 What do you think is the greatest impact of the Nal’ibali programme on children?

-I have realized that a lot of the children are scared of everything, yet when we come to school the children start singing and they are so excited to see us.
-The greatest impact we can have is to let a child be a child, let a child express themselves via reading and writing for fun … somehow to tell them it is ok to think, its ok to write left-handed, it’s ok to be yourself.
+I have realised that a lot of the children are scared of everything, yet when we come to school the children start singing and they are so excited to see us.
+The greatest impact we can have is to let a child be a child, let a child express themselves via reading and writing for fun … somehow to tell them it is ok to think, it's ok to write left-handed, it’s ok to be yourself.
 By working with communities, we are helping parents also grow confidence in their own abilities.
 Families need to know that they are their children’s first teachers, that even if they have not finished school, they can still teach their children by telling them stories or by taking them to a grocery store and reading the labels.